1- 2 hrs

 In this simulation, a pair of students will put themselves in the shoes of the ROV and ROV pilot aboard a research vessel.
 This means that students can’t physically bring their samples from the bottom of the ocean back to the surface.
 Instead, the pilot will have to use the ROV to do it for them.
 The pair of students will need to develop specialized tools that the ROV will use to collect and return the material to the surface.

 Create some type of tool that acquires as many different materials as possible.
-Keep in mind that it’s not possible to switch tools in the middle of an ROV dive without returning the ROV back to the ship and taking hours to detach and reattach a new component, which can add to the already expensive deep ocean exploration.
-To avoid the inconvenience of bringing the ROV back to the surface, your tool should be designed to cover a large diversity of material types.
+Keep in mind that it can be very difficult to switch tools in the middle of an ROV dive without additional support equipment, or coming back up to the surface.
+To avoid the inconvenience of bringing the ROV back to the surface, your tool should be designed to collect a large diversity of material types.

 Steps To Create Your Apparatus: